DevMikaelNilsson/UnityUtilities/BezierCurve/README.md

 #Bezier Curve

 ## Special credit/thanks:
-Some of the script(s) and code is based on the tutorial and source code from Catlike Coding.
+Some of the script(s) and its code is based on, or directly copied from, the curves and splines tutorial and source code from Catlike Coding.

 Link: http://catlikecoding.com/unity/tutorials/curves-and-splines/